foz/foz.github.com/git-notes.md

     remote = origin
     merge = refs/heads/master

+When you first push a branch, enable tracking with:

+    $ git push -u origin master

 To do a rebase by default with `git pull`, add this to the branch in `.git/config`:

     [branch "master"]